fhocutt/grantsbot-matching/README.md

 $ pip install sqlalchemy
 $ pip install git+git://github.com/mwclient/mwclient.git
 ```
+* Set up your database tables to log information on matches and track active ideas (see [Databases](#Databases) for details)
 * If you want to set the bot up to run every five minutes, add the following line to your crontab in your Labs project account:
 ```
-*/5 * * * * jsub /path/to/virtualenv/bin/python /path/to/matchbot/matchbot.py /path/to/matchbot/
+*/5 * * * * jsub /path/to/virtualenv/bin/python /path/to/grantsbot-matching/matching/matching.py /path/to/grantsbot-matching/matching/
 ```
 This will use the `jsub` job scheduler on Tool Labs to run the bot using the virtualenv that you have set up previously.

 ## Dependencies
 See `requirements.txt` for dependencies.